jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 transportation of these keys to a third party are outside the scope of this document.

-If no EAP methods have been negotiated inside the tunnel or no EAP methods have been successfully completed inside the tunnel, the MSK and EMSK will be generated directly from the session_key_seed meaning S-IMCK = session_key_seed.
+If no EAP authentication methods have been negotiated inside the tunnel or no EAP authentication methods have been successfully completed inside the tunnel, the MSK and EMSK will be generated directly from the session_key_seed meaning S-IMCK = session_key_seed.